Meet Our Speakers

 Memorial Healthcare System (2026 SILVER PLUS SPONSOR)

-Presentation title: Support of the infant and young child with ventricular assist devices.
+Presentation title: Support of the infant and young child with ventricular assist device.

 ABOUT DR. STEVEN BIBEVSKI